British School Jakarta

-The British School of Jakarta (BSJ) is an independent school in Pondok Aren, South Tangerang in Greater Jakarta, Indonesia.
-The British School of Jakarta is an international member of the Headmasters' and Headmistresses' Conference.
+The British School Jakarta (BSJ) is an independent school in South Tangerang city, Indonesia.
+The city is in Banten province, although it is still part of the Greater Jakarta, Indonesia.
+The British School Jakarta is an international member of the Headmasters' and Headmistresses' Conference.
 It was established in Jakarta in 1973 under the auspices of the British Embassy.
-The main campus was relocated to Bintaro in 1994 to accommodate increasing numbers of students, and an early years centre was opened in Pondok Indah in 1999.
-The school offers classes for students from pre-school to year 13 based on a British curriculum, with the final two years covered by the International Baccalaureate diploma program.
+The main campus was relocated to Bintaro in 1994 to accommodate increasing numbers of students.
+The school offers classes for students from pre-school to Year 13 based on an inquiry-based, active, engaging, and dynamic curriculum.
+Kindergarten follows the UK Early Years Foundation Stage (EYFS), and Years 1-6 are based on the English National Curriculum (ENC) and an inquiry-based exploratory framework which covers foundation subjects.
+In Years 7-11, BSJ offers the International Baccalaureate Middle Years Programme (IB MYP), while Years 12 and 13 have access to the International Baccalaureate Diploma Programme(IB DP).

-The school was enforced to change its name from 'British International School' to 'British School Jakarta' in 2014 to correspond to the Indonesian government's regulations on prohibiting the use of the word 'international' in school names.
+The school changed its name from British International School to British School Jakarta in 2014 to correspond to the Indonesian government's regulations on prohibiting the use of the word "international" in school names.

 History

-The British School was first established in Jakarta in 1973 under the auspices of The British Embassy.
+The British School was first established in Jakarta in 1973 under the auspices of the British Embassy.
 In 1975 the committee of parents responsible for the School approached a group of British businessmen for the purpose of setting up an enlarged facility in specially-built premises in Permata Hijau.
 In 1976, The British School was established as a Yayasan or Foundation, in keeping with the laws of Indonesia.
 In the early 1980s the school was renamed The British International School under Queen Elizabeth II's command.

 In 1989, Diana Frances Spencer, otherwise known as Princess Diana of Wales, visited BSJ.

-In 1990, when there was much pressure for spaces in the school, market research surveys and feasibility studies led to the decision to find a new site on which to build a new school for an enlarged intake and an extended age range - what became known as the Relocation Project.
+In 1990, when there was much pressure for spaces in the school, market research surveys and feasibility studies led to the decision to find a new site on which to build a new school for an enlarged intake and an extended age range – what became known as the Relocation Project.
 That Project reached its climax in the school year 1993-94 when the Permata Hijau site was closed and the School took over its new facilities on a 13 hectare site in Bintaro, southwest of Jakarta.
 The new BIS was officially opened by Prince Edward in March 1994, and the first full stage of the project completed in the summer of 1994.